What it means to be a music teacher

 A LASTING CONNECTION

-I’m a strong supporter of collaboration, which is why I’m a proud member of The National Association for Music Education, The Indiana Music Education Association, The MusicEd Blogs Community, and The Music Crew.
-I’m also involved in numerous music teacher Facebook groups.
-So, if you ever see me around, don’t hesitate to say hello!
-If you want to hear more from me, be sure to sign up for my newsletter HERE.
+I’m a strong supporter of professional collaboration, which is why I’m a proud member of The National Association for Music Education, The Indiana Music Education Association, The MusicEd Blogs Community, and The Music Crew.
+I’m also active on Instagram, where I share parts of my world beyond music education.
+If you’d like to hear more from me, be sure to sign up for my monthly newsletter HERE.